RevoluPowered/one-voip-godot-4/README.md

 Networking:
 - We will look at using PacketPeer for handling our networking so that the implementation of the network is split from the plugin.
-- Godot has done the heavy lifting here so we should just re-use packet peer.
+- Godot has done the heavy lifting here so we should just re-use `PacketPeer`

 Documentation:
 - Should provide a very short 5 line explanation of how to use it